 The benefits of this architecture include all of the benefits of active/passive plus also:

-The use of Pathway domains and Shadowbase data replication to avoid planned outages is as equally applicable at avoiding unplanned outages.
-During system maintenance or a disruptive application or database upgrade, the online workload is routed by ACS from the downed system to another system in the domain to maintain business services while the maintenance is carried out.
+The use of Pathway domains and Shadowbase data replication to avoid planned outages (i.e., no downtime for the application during a migration) is as equally applicable at avoiding unplanned outages.
+During system maintenance, a disruptive application, or database upgrade, the online workload is routed by ACS from the downed system to another system in the domain to maintain business services while the maintenance is carried out.
 While performing system maintenance, a common requirement is not to have business continuity protection compromised in the meantime.
 In a two-node architecture, while one system is offline for maintenance, a failure of the other system will bring business services to a halt, which is unacceptable for many applications.

 Companies increasingly are deploying multi-node configurations to meet this need.
 In such configurations, multiple systems are capable of taking over the business services located in different data centers.
 In an HPE Pathway domain, there can be up to four such data centers (see Figure 3).
 HPE Shadowbase bi-directional replication is used to keep all of the active databases synchronized.
 By having four available systems distributed across multiple data centers, planned or unplanned downtime of a system or an entire data center will always leave two systems available, thereby maintaining continued business continuity protection.